carbon-io/presentation__gluecon-2017/README.md

 ## (1) What is carbon.io?
 (D)

 * A Node.js framework for building commandline programs, microservices, and APIs.
-* It is a framework, build on a set of core libraries.
+* It is a framework, built on a set of core libraries.
 * It is opinionated.

 ## (2) Design goals (D)